neel394gupta/Fitness-Five/README.md

-# Fitness-Five
+# 🏋️ THE FITNESS FIVE – Gym Website
 THE FITNESS FIVE is a modern gym website built with React and Tailwind CSS, featuring membership plans, trainer profiles, galleries, Google Sheets CMS, WhatsApp integration, and lead generation forms.

-# 🏋️ THE FITNESS FIVE – Gym Website

-A modern, responsive gym website built for **THE FITNESS FIVE, Agra** using **React, Vite, Tailwind CSS, Google Sheets CMS, and Google Forms Integration**.

 ## 🚀 Features